The-FireHub-Project-old/Skeleton/README.md

 ![Packagist Stars](https://img.shields.io/packagist/stars/firehub/skeleton)
 ![Packagist Downloads](https://img.shields.io/packagist/dt/firehub/skeleton)

-Anything that has been added, changed, deprecated, fixed or removed + any security updates are in the [Changelog](./CHANGELOG.md) of this version.
+Anything that has been added, changed, deprecated, fixed, or removed + any security updates are in the [Changelog](./CHANGELOG.md) of this version.

 ## Documentation